krystianbeduch/programming-blog/README.md

 ### Registration and login
 Users can register an account by filling out a registration form, triggered by pressing the `Zalouj się` (Login) button in the upper right corner of the page and then goin to `Zarejestruj się` (Register).

-Registration is secured by a simple mathematical CAPTCHA, consisting of solving a verbal mathematical operation (the answer is not case-sensitive and does not distinguish between Polish diacritics).
+Registration is secured by a simple mathematical CAPTCHA, consisting of solving a verbal mathematical operation (the answer is not case-sensitive and does not distinguish between Polish diacritics).<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/users/modal-captcha-math.png" alt="Modal captcha math" title="Modal captcha math">

-Before creating an account, the availability of a username and email address is verified.
+Before creating an account, the availability of a username and email address is verified.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/users/modal-register.png" alt="Register form" title="Register form">

 The newly created account is initially inactive, it must be activated by the administrator in the user management panel.
-Only after the administrator activates the account can the user log in.
+Only after the administrator activates the account can the user log in.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/users/alert-register.png" alt="Alert register" title="Alert register">

-Login form:
+Login form:<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/users/modal-login.png" alt="Login form" title="Login form">

 When loggin in, it is immediately checked whether a user with the given name exists, if so, a login attempt is made, after which the following scenarios may occur: